Revamped Iranian leadership wary ahead of US peace talks

 “The Iranians don’t trust Trump at all because they’ve been bombed twice during negotiations and they’re very keen for the US to show that it can control Israel and that it’s willing to do certain things that, when they reach an agreement, will be implemented,” Prof Nasr said.

-The conditions that the US and Iran have set for agreeing a permanent end to the fighting are as disparate as they were prior to the war only this time, much more is at stake now Tehran has transformed the Strait of Hormuz into a huge bargaining chip.
+The conditions that the US and Iran have set for agreeing to a permanent end to the fighting are as disparate as they were prior to the war; only this time, much more is at stake now Tehran has transformed the Strait of Hormuz into a huge bargaining chip.

 Complicating prospects is Mr Trump’s approach.
 Throughout the six weeks of fighting his statements have vacillated between extremes of showing interest in ending the conflict to threats of destroying Iranian civilisation.